Episode 6 of The Lord of the Rings: The Rings of Power sees several of the show’s subplots merge for a thrilling action-packed showcase.

 But ultimately, Episode 6 of The Rings of Power was a hugely pleasant surprise.
 It certainly took a while to get to this point, and you’d be forgiven for not making it this far, but the second half of this season is already shaping up to be an action-packed thrill ride that Lord of the Rings fans can fully enjoy.
 The effectiveness of these last few episodes admittedly doesn’t absolve all the issues that arose along the journey to get here, but now that we are here, it seems that The Rings of Power is ready to prove exactly what it’s made of.

-Episode 6 of The Lord of the Rings: The Rings of Power is now available to watch on Amazon Prime Video.
+Episode 6 of The Lord of the Rings: The Rings of Power is now available to watch on Prime Video.